grammyjs/website/site/docs/guide/filter-queries.md

 Depending on how many query parts a query has, we differentiate between L1, L2, and L3 queries, such as `'message'`, `'message:entities'`, and `'message:entities:url'`, respectively.

 The query parts are separated by colons (`:`).
-We refer to the part up the the first colon or the end of the query string as the _L1 part_ of a query.
+We refer to the part up to the first colon or the end of the query string as the _L1 part_ of a query.
 We refer to the part from the first colon to the second colon or to the end of the query string as the _L2 part_ of the query.
 We refer to the part from the second colon to the end of the query string as the _L3 part_ of the query.